ithinkandicode/JYDGE-Enhanced-Mod/README.md

 - Laser Shotgun!
   - This is a cut weapon from the vanilla game files, now restored.
   - The game has a limit of 14 weapons, so 1 weapon had to be sacrificed.
 So I removed Plysma Spread (Plasma Shotgun), as Plasma Burst does something similar already.
-  - The unused vanilla version is pretty weak.
-This new version has an improved fire rate, damage, and projectile count.
-It keeps its very long range.
-  - Unlocks after 30 medals, instead of Rypid Plasma (Plasma SMG, which now unlocks at 60 instead and is more powerful).
+  - Unlocks after 30 medals, instead of Rypid Plasma (which is buffed and now unlocks at 60).
   - *Great for crowd control.
 Excels in tight spaces.*

 ### Balance & Tweaks